vmud20/vmud20.github.io/index.md

   - *config.json*: configuration for detector
   - *Detector.py*: python script to implement vmud
   - *Instructions for Utilizing SAGA.md*: a instruction for SAGA

-- **configuration for PageRank:**

-  - *Doxygen_conf_location*: the absolute path to the directory of doxygen.
-  - *work_path*: the absolute path to the directory of joern-cli
-  - *error_log_file*:the path to the error log file
-  - *timeout_repo_list_file*: the file path to record repository information for timeouts
-  - *method_info_location *: the file path to record method information
-  - *no_define_location_prefix*: the directory path to store the call graph information
-  - *jump_threshold*: call graph jump threshold, the default is 3
-  - *subprocess_exec_max_time_sec*: the time limit for call graph generation, specified in seconds, the default is 4 hours
-  - *subprocess_exam_time_sec *: the polling frequency for call graph generation process, specified in seconds, the default is 1minute
-  - *file_num_threshold*: the scale of files involved in the call graph, the default is 5000
-  - *pagerank_location_prefix*: the directory path to store the PageRank score files.

 - **configuration for detector:**

   - *signature_path*: the absolute path to store rephrased signature X~rep~